Receiving an application

 After the trial period

-It's possible that either you or the jobholder decide the redeployment has been unsuccessful.
+It's possible either you or the jobholder may decide the redeployment has been unsuccessful.
 If it's your decision, you must give full and clear written feedback on the reasons.

 If the jobholder is still within their notice period, they will be entitled to re-enter the redeployment process for the remainder of that notice period.